chauff/cse1500-web-transcripts/Lecture-css.md

 Imagine you have a list of twenty todo items and you want to alternate the todo items' background color (to make it easier to read them).
 Two simple ways to go about this are:

 - You can *hardcode* the CSS rule of every element, ending up with twenty rules.
 This is not maintainable.
 - You write two CSS rules (one per background color), assign each to a class and then alternate in the todo items class assignment.
 Better than the first option, but the redundancy remains.
+And what happens if you want to include a todo in the middle of the existing list?
+All subsequent todos would have to be assigned a different class to maintain the alternating colors.

 Ideally, we only create two CSS rules and solve the rest (alternate assignment of background colors) with pseudo-classes.
 And that's exactly what we can do with the two pseudo-classes we introduce next.